jesseangelo/Flojo/README.md

 ```
 Tasks can be run after one another with the after() function.
 This will run the specified task after the first task has been executed.
 ```
+var taskId = FLOJO.timed(..)
 FLOJO.after(taskId, timeInMS, function())
 ```
-And finally, tasks can also be removed.
+And finally, tasks can also be removed from the list.
 ```
 FLOJO.remove(taskId)
 ```